shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-segment-pixel.md

 ---
-title: Create a Segment Pixel for Curate
+title: Microsoft Curate - Create a Segment Pixel
 description: The article discusses the process of segmenting users based on their online activities, which includes their visited web pages, actions taken (like purchases), and demographic data (e.g., gender or location).
 This segmentation helps in identifying a user's association with a specific target audience.
 ---